nmfad/X-chromosome-analysis/README.md

         Output: <sampleID>_chrX_p_values.txt

 	Column definitions

-	POS - position queried from the input file
+	1. POS - position queried from the input file

-	MuHat_Pos - parameter estimate 1 for the position from the GTEX reference cohort
+	2. MuHat_Pos - parameter estimate 1 for the position from the GTEX reference cohort

-	SigmaHat_Pos - parameter estimate 2 for the position from the GTEX reference cohort
+	3. SigmaHat_Pos - parameter estimate 2 for the position from the GTEX reference cohort

-	Pvalue_pos - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort
+	4. Pvalue_pos - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort

-	Direction_pos - Direction of the allelic bias observed (increase - allelic bias observed is in the direction of the alternate allele)
+	5. Direction_pos - Direction of the allelic bias observed (increase - allelic bias observed is in the direction of the alternate allele)

-	Muhat_Gene - parameter estimate 1 for the gene being queried from the GTEX reference cohort
+	6. Muhat_Gene - parameter estimate 1 for the gene being queried from the GTEX reference cohort

-	SigmaHat_Gene - paramerter estimate 2 for the gene being queried from the GTEX reference cohort
+	7. SigmaHat_Gene - paramerter estimate 2 for the gene being queried from the GTEX reference cohort

-	Pvalue_Gene - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort for the gene being queried
+	8. Pvalue_Gene - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort for the gene being queried

-	Direction_Gene - Direction of the allelic bias observed (increase - allelic bias observed is in the direction of the alternate allele)
+	9. Direction_Gene - Direction of the allelic bias observed (increase - allelic bias observed is in the direction of the alternate allele)

-	Global_pvalue - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort
+	10. Global_pvalue - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort

-	Direction_Global
+	11. Direction_Global

-	Ref_Count
+	12. Ref_Count

-	Alt_Count
+	13. Alt_Count

-	Gene
+	14. Gene

+(4) Preferential scoring of P-value for analysis of X-skew - In this step, we preferentially select p-values generated in step 3.
+If a p-value is available at the position, gene and global model, we select the pvalue assigned using the position specific model towards X-skew calculations.
+If a p-value is available using gene and global model, we select the p-value assigned using the gene model towards X-ksew calculation.
+Finally if neither the position or gene specific model associated p-value is available, the p-value generated using the global model is used towards x-skew calculation.
+This step is achieved using the script

-(4) Calculation of X-skew
+Calculation of X-skew

      Using the file generated in step (3) above <sampleID>_chrX_pvalues.txt